A good billing manager can make the difference between maintaining a healthy cash flow and chasing down client payments for weeks or even months.

 - What do you consider the top three skills of a great billing manager?

 - How do you organize and prioritize your work?

 - Talk me through a time when you spotted and resolved a discrepancy in accounting records.

 - Describe a billing error you made, how you fixed it and what you learned from it.

 In addition to confirming a candidate’s technical abilities during the interview, you should aim to assess their soft skills and whether they’re likely to fit your organizational culture.
-A gifted introvert with years of experience may not thrive in a raucous, heavily collaborative work environment.
-Similarly, a manager who’s better at handling clients than colleagues may shine in one aspect of the job, only to struggle in another.
-Here are examples of questions designed to tease out a candidate’s soft skills and personality traits:
+A gifted introvert with years of experience, for instance, may not thrive in a heavily collaborative work environment with lots of team calls and group projects.
+Or a more immediate example: Some people simply aren’t comfortable working remotely — an obvious concern when so much of the workforce is now working from home.

-- What are the most rewarding and the most challenging aspects of managing a team?
+- What are the most rewarding — and the most challenging — aspects of managing a team?

 - What would you expect to accomplish in the first 30 days of this job?